MM#009 Default Target

 Dear Collaborators,

-the visible disk remaining spotless.
-The target region
+disk remains spotless.
+The target region has been almost

 See http://www.SolarMonitor.org for images and